Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/config_additional_disk/guide.en-ie.md

 ---
-title: 'Configuring an additional disk'
+title: "How to configure an additional disk"
-excerpt: 'Find out how to add and configure additional storage space on a VPS'
+excerpt: "Find out how to add and configure additional storage space on a VPS"
 updated: 2025-07-23
 ---